• Home

 The real causes of bankruptcy

-Mindless spending is seldom the cause of bankruptcy in my experience.
+Mindless spending is seldom the cause of bankruptcy in my 44 years of experience.
 Occasionally, yes; routinely, no.

 The need for bankruptcy is more often tied to